astrolicious/i18n/.changeset/wicked-rabbits-wash.md

 "@astrolicious/i18n": patch
 ---

-Upgrades AIK to fix an issue with Astro >= 4.14.0
+Upgrades some dependencies to fix an issue with Astro >= 4.14.0